Saudi Arabia will issue first tourist visas in 2018

 Saudi Arabia is unlikely to be on your vacation list.
-Officials are trying hard to change that.
+Its government is trying hard to change that.

 The kingdom already welcomes millions of Muslims pilgrims who come to visit Mecca each year, and it is now gearing up to attract conventional tourists.